PRIMT: Preference-based Reinforcement Learning with Multimodal Feedback and Trajectory Synthesis from Foundation Models: Experiments

 \subsection{Does PRIMT Enhance Credit Assignment in the Reward Model?}

 We further investigate how the learned reward models align with the task progress at state-action level.
 Fig.~\ref{fig:test} shows the normalized reward outputs from the learned reward models of PRIMT, its two ablations without full hindsight trajectory augmentation, and the baseline RL-VLM-F, along with the normalized ground-truth reward values on the same trajectories.
 We observe that PRIMT produces more aligned reward patterns that closely reflect task progress, while the baselines and ablations exhibit either noisy signals or high variance, indicating that their learned reward models struggle to accurately assign rewards at the state-action level, even if they capture trajectory-level preferences.
 This demonstrates that PRIMT, particularly its hindsight augmentation and causal auxiliary loss, enables more precise state-action-level credit assignment in reward learning.
+Extra quantitative results using the $R^2$ coefficient are provided in Appendix~\ref{quali}.